jonashackt/molecule-ansible-docker-aws/README.md

 * `brew cask install vagrant`
 * `brew install molecule`

-### Let´s go
+### How to

 Execute:

-`molecule init --driver vagrant --role install-docker --verifier testinfra`
+`molecule init --driver vagrant --role docker --verifier testinfra`

 this will give:

-`--> Initializing role install-docker...
+`--> Initializing role docker...
- Successfully initialized new role in /Users/jonashecht/dev/molecule-ansible-vagrant/install-docker.`
+ Successfully initialized new role in /Users/jonashecht/dev/molecule-ansible-vagrant/docker.`

 Now we´re able to run our first test.
-Go into `install-docker` directory and run:
+Go into `docker` directory and run:

 `molecule test`